-This recipe is featured in Tina Wasserman's book, Entree to Judaism for Families filled with tools to help children learn to cook with confidence, with clear, step-by-step instructions for every recipe and tips for adults to make the experience safe and rewarding.
+This recipe is featured in Tina Wasserman's book, Entree to Judaism for Families, which is filled with tools to help children learn to cook with confidence through clear, step-by-step instructions for every recipe and tips for adults to make the experience safe and rewarding.

 This recipe may not be a traditional Jewish dish, but I created it in a way that my ancestors in Lithuania and Poland would have done.
 Shabbat, holidays, and weddings all inspired cooks to transform their basic food into something more elaborate.
 In Eastern Europe, squash, apples, and onions were stored all winter in cold home cellars.
 Adding an onion to a recipe was a normal occurrence.
 But adding an apple with its sweetness elevated the dish to something special.

 Butternut squash is an ideal winter vegetable because it ripens in early fall, but its hard skin allows it to be stored and eaten all winter long.
 Here, I combine sweet and savory produce and seasonings to make a great side dish or even a main course served with pasta or a grain.

 - Cut the onion in half, and then slice each piece crosswise into ½-inch strips.
 Place on a large rimmed baking sheet covered with parchment paper or foil (dull side up).
 Set aside.

 - Using an apple corer/slicer, cut the apples into eighths, and then cut each wedge into 3 or 4 chunks.
 Add to the onions along with the squash cubes.

 - Add the oil, thyme, vinegar, salt, and pepper to the baking sheet and toss well.

 - Spread out in a single layer and bake for 30 minutes or until the onions are golden and the squash is tender when pierced with a fork.